 Storytime: a session at the end of every day is dedicated to the teacher sharing a high-quality class book with the children.

-Guided Reading: from Years 1-6 the children take part in whole class guided reading sessions.
+Guided Reading: from Years 3-6 the children take part in whole class guided reading sessions.
 These focus on developing vocabulary and comprehension skills through a range of exciting and creative tasks.
-In Key Stage One the children interact with the text using echo reading to develop fluency, tone and expression.
-These approaches are introduced to children in the later stages of their time in Foundation Stage.
+In Years 1 and 2, once the children have come off the comprehensive Read Write Inc scheme, they will partake in daily reading and phonic sessions in line with KS2 which includes developing their reading and vocabulary skills.

 All writing at Bure Park is topic based and begins with a high-quality text.
 This text is interrogated by the children to find the purpose for writing it and the techniques used to achieve this.
 The children are actively involved in creating a working wall which guides them through the writing process of explore, plan, draft and edit.
 The children’s writing always leads to an outcome which is published and celebrated.